Make the leap from journalism to content marketing start earning average rates of up to $1 a word.

 Think about it—both use the same storytelling and research skills, both kinds of work require you to become an expert on the topic very quickly, and both require delivering value (entertainment and education) to the reader.

-If you’re a freelance journalist looking to supplement your income (and there’s certainly a lot of money to be made in content marketing, with average rates easily hovering around the $1-a-word mark), content marketing is a fantastic industry to dip your toes in—or go all in!
+If you’re a freelance journalist looking to supplement your income (and there’s certainly a lot of money to be made in content marketing, with average rates easily hovering around the $1-a-word mark), content marketing is a fantastic industry to dip your toes into—or go all in!

 Here’s how you can make the leap from journalism to content marketing in seven simple steps.